 SAMPLE PERSONAL STATEMENT: I escaped the loud monotonous buzz of the enormous machine that encased me.
 The Hail Mary had worked.
 A voice came on telling me it was over.

-A little dramatic, maybe, but opening lines matter, especially when it comes to writing your personal statement for college.
+Opening lines matter, especially when in your personal statement for college.
 Your personal statement is your chance to tell colleges what makes you different and why you would be a great fit for their school.
-Personal statements show admissions counselors your interest, values, habits, passions, and views about life.
+Personal statements show admissions counselors your interests, values, habits, passions, and views about life.
 You want your essay to truly reflect you.

 But where do you start?
 And how do you choose your topic?